-A large amount of information is available on distance learning programmes and the pros and cons of studying part time.
+A large amount of information is available on distance learning programmes and the pros and cons of studying part-time.
 Little mention is made about how the application process is being dealt with.
-This is pretty important for one who wants to apply while finding himself in a full-time job, don’t you think?
-To bring you into the picture; I have summarised five steps on how the application process plays itself out at the NWU’s Unit for Open Distance Learning.
+This is pretty important for one who wants to apply while finding themselves in a full-time job, don’t you think?
+To bring you into the picture; we have summarised five steps on how the application process plays itself out at the NWU’s Unit for Distance Learning.

 Step 1: Applying

 There are two ways of going about when applying for study.
 The one option, which is recommended, is by applying online, because you will then be sure that NWU has received your application.
 This will also ensure that your application is being captured on the system.

 A huge benefit is it is much quicker and eliminates potential errors.
 Hard copies and email applications, the second option, are much more prone to errors.
 It can get lost in the mail, the delivery address was wrongly captured or the application form was completed incorrect.
 You will not know whether your application was received until it has been captured on the system.
 The unit literally receives hundreds of applications daily and yours could be lying at the bottom of the pile.
 So my advice is: make every effort to get that application in on time – online.

 Step 2: Notifying

 Once your application is captured and shows on the system, you will receive an sms.
 The sms will state that NWU has received your application, it is being processed and the outcome will be communicated in due course: Straight forward.

 ‘This process is necessary to ensure that the applicant complies with the admission requirements’